 - Now add 1/4 cup water and knead the dough, semolina absorbs water while kneading.

-- Now divide the dough into three equal parts, take one part of dough and cover the rest of the dough with moist cloth.
+- Now divide the dough into three equal parts, take one part of the dough and cover the rest of the dough with a moist cloth.

-- Take one part of dough and roll into a thin and large round.
+- Take one part of the dough and roll it into a thin and large round.

-- With a small bowl or cookie cutter, cut small disc from the rolled dough.
+- With a small bowl or cookie cutter, cut a small disc from the rolled dough.

-- Remove the dough edges and cover the rolled puris with moist cloth.
+- Remove the dough edges and cover the rolled puris with a moist cloth.

 - Heat oil in a kadai, oil should be medium hot.

-- Add puris in hot oil and place your spatula slightly on puris as shown in video.
-This will make most the puris puff up.
+- Add puris in hot oil and place your spatula slightly on puris as shown in the video.
+This will make most of the puris puff up.

-- Fry puris till it light golden in colour with crispy texture.
+- Fry puris till it lights golden in color with a crispy texture.

-- Drain fired puris on kitchen paper towl and cool it at room temperature for 1 hrs and then stored into air tight container.
+- Drain fried puris on a kitchen paper towel and cool it at room temperature for 1 hrs and then stored it into an airtight container.

-- Knead the dough for few minutes so activation of gluten strands in semolina.
-So the dough is elastic enough too rolled out without any tearing.
+- Knead the dough for a few minutes so activation of gluten strands in semolina.
+So the dough is elastic enough to roll out without any tearing.

-- Always cover the dough and rolled puris with damp cloth, if the rolled puris become dry then it will not puff up.
+- Always cover the dough and roll puris with a damp cloth, if the rolled puris become dry then it will not puff up.

 - Roll the puri thin and uniform.
 It does not have any folds in between.
-If the puri is thinly rolled than it will result into crispy puri later.
+If the puri is thinly rolled then it will result in crispy puri later.

 - Fried puris in moderately hot oil.
 Do not fry the puris on low flame.

-- When you fry puri, place your spatula slightly on puris as shown in video.
-This will make most the puris puff up.
+- When you fry puri, place your spatula slightly on puris as shown in the video.
+This will make most of the puris puff up.

 - Fry puris until they are golden brown and crisp.
 Removed fried puris on absorbent paper to remove excess oil from puri.

-- When puri is ready let them to cool down and then store into air tight container.
+- When puri is ready let them cool down and then store in an airtight container.